Existence of moduli spaces for algebraic stacks: Valuative criteria for stacks

-\begin{remark}[Hartog's principle] Both $\Theta$-reductivity and S-completeness are conditions asserting the existence and uniqueness of extending morphisms along a codimension two locus.
-One might be tempted to unify these two notions by defining that a morphism $f \co \cX \to \cY$ of locally noetherian algebraic stacks satisfies \emph{Hartogs's principle} if for any regular local ring $S$ of dimension $2$ with closed point $0 \in \Spec(S)$, there exists a unique dotted arrow filling in any commutative diagram
+\begin{remark}[Hartogs' principle] Both $\Theta$-reductivity and {\textsf{S}}-completeness are conditions asserting the existence and uniqueness of extending morphisms along a codimension two locus.
+One might be tempted to unify these two notions by defining that a morphism $f \co \cX \to \cY$ of locally noetherian algebraic stacks satisfies \emph{Hartogs' principle} if for any regular local ring $S$ of dimension $2$ with closed point $0 \in \Spec(S)$, there exists a unique dotted arrow filling in any commutative diagram

 of solid arrows.
-Any such morphism is necessarily both $\Theta$-reductive and S-complete.
+Any such morphism is necessarily both $\Theta$-reductive and {\textsf{S}}-complete.
 Moreover, the analogues of \Cref{P:theta-reductive} and \Cref{P:S-complete} hold for such morphisms.
-However, many algebraic stacks (e.g. the stack $\uCoh(X)$ of coherent sheaves on a proper scheme $X$ over a field $k$) are both $\Theta$-reductive and S-complete but do \emph{not} satisfy Hartog's principle. \end{remark}
+However, many algebraic stacks (e.g. the stack $\uCoh(X)$ of coherent sheaves on a proper scheme $X$ over a field $k$) are both $\Theta$-reductive and {\textsf{S}}-complete but do \emph{not} satisfy Hartogs' principle. \end{remark}